-In summary: a late submission, without OCO, without justification books, with an unfunded wishlist, and the Air Force scrambling to announce a last-minute change of heart on a multi-billion program.
+In summary: on March 4 the Administration made a late budget submission, without OCO, without justification books, with an unfunded wishlist, and the Air Force scrambling to announce a last-minute change of heart on a multi-billion program.
 This is another sloppy budget rollout, which while not as out-of-touch as last year’s, shows a lack of seriousness and little respect for the notion of public accountability.

 Additional Readings & Sources